Flat Tax Plan of 2010 proposed by Fremont V. Brown III

 Most (99%) of the people in business I ask how they feel about the FairTax, state they don’t like it, mostly for the above reasons.
 The number one reason is they feel it would drive sales down and hurt the economy.
 And keep it down.

 Does not abolish the IRS, as the IRS or United States Department of Revenue, or whatever they will call it, will be needed to collect the taxes collected by the States.
 The States will also need to be audited.
 The States will need to audit the merchants who collect the FairTax from their customers.
 This plan also moves the balk of the cost of collecting the tax to the States.
 See processing of prebate checks above, as the IRS will be needed to process the prebate checks.

-Been introduced each year in Congress for the last 12 years or so.
+Been introduced each year in Congress since 1999.
 And still no go.
 Why?
 Maybe, because it gives the states control of collecting the tax giving Congress the hebeegeebees.
 Will the states submit the funds to the US Treasury if, they get ticked off at the Federal Government?

 Consumption tax ie the Nat Sales Tax, is still a tax on income as without income you have no money to spend on consuming goods.
 The theory is that you are earning more then your spending.
 Not, so for many people – as most people are in debt – they spend more then they earn.
 So, they are being taxed more with a consumption tax.

 H.R.25, Fair Tax Act of 2009 (Introduced in House)